As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 The most important takeaway you should get from this example is that

-can encrypt data only if Chef Server has valid client keys.
-This can be hard to configure in a chef-zero
+chef-vault can encrypt data only if Chef Server has valid client keys.
+This can be hard to configure in a chef-zero setup.
+What we’ve done so far in this section is just enough to get chef-vault working with chef-zero in order to demo.

 So is our data bag encrypted?
 Let’s perform a check using

-, similar to what we did in the previous section on encrypted data bags:
+knife data bag show, similar to what we did in the previous section on encrypted data bags:

 Looks encrypted to us!